seho0808/legacy_blog/gcd&lcm.md

 $$\rightarrow a \geq f_{N+2}$$

-The last equation is due to definition of fibonacci sequence. \square
+The last equation is due to definition of fibonacci sequence. $\square$

 <ins>Part 2</ins>